BytomDAO/bytom-classic/README.md

 You could enable the _simd_ feature to speed up the _PoW_ verification (e.g., during mining and block verification) by simply:
 ```
-bytomcd node --simd.enable
+anonimitycashcd node --simd.enable
 ```

-To enable this feature you will need to compile from the source code by yourself, and `make bytomcd-simd`.
+To enable this feature you will need to compile from the source code by yourself, and `make anonimitycashcd-simd`.

 What is more,

 + if you are using _Mac_, please make sure _llvm_ is installed by `brew install llvm`.
 + if you are using _Windows_, please make sure _mingw-w64_ is installed and set up the _PATH_ environment variable accordingly.

-For more details about using `bytomcli` command please refer to [API Reference](https://github.com/Bytom/bytom-classic/wiki/API-Reference)
+For more details about using `anonimitycashcli` command please refer to [API Reference](https://github.com/Anonimitycash/anonimitycash-classic/wiki/API-Reference)

 ### Dashboard